Now China's Wuxi to suspend poultry trade amid bird flu fears

 The city will close live poultry wholesale markets, restrict vehicles carrying live poultry from entering Wuxi markets and temporarily ban the entry of outside poultry, the city's information office said on Wednesday on its official microblog.

-Suzhou, next to Wuxi, said on Sunday it would suspend the trade of live poultry in the interests of public health after neighbouring provinces reported cases of human bird flu infections.
+Suzhou, next to Wuxi, said on Sunday it would suspend the trade of live poultry in the interests of public health after neighboring provinces reported cases of human bird flu infections.

 At least seven people in mainland China have been infected this winter with the H7N9 bird flu strain and two have died.
 Hong Kong reported one death on Christmas Day.